N11 (South Africa): Limpopo

-The N11 begins at the Grobler's Bridge Border with Botswana on the Limpopo River.
+The N11 begins at the Grobler's Bridge border with Botswana on the Limpopo River.
 On the Botswana side of the Limpopo River, the border post is known as Martin's Drift.

 It begins by running south-east through Limpopo province for 190 kilometres to Mokopane.
 Upon entering Mokopane (at Masehlaneng), the N11 is joined by the R518 and they form one road into Mokopane Central.

-At the junction with the R101 road (Thabo Mbeki Drive) in the town centre, the N11 and the R518 join the R101 southwards.
-At the second junction afterwards (by Mokopane Mall), the R518 becomes its own road eastwards towards Zebediela, leaving the R101 and the N11 as the road southwards (Thabo Mbeki Drive).
-After 11 kilometres, the N11 becomes its own road towards the south-south-east and meets the N1 highway (southbound only) at the next junction just north of the N1's Nyl Toll Plaza.
+At the junction with the R101 (Thabo Mbeki Drive) in the town centre, the N11 and the R518 join the R101 southwards.
+At the second junction afterwards (by Mokopane Mall), the R518 becomes its own road eastwards towards Zebediela, leaving the R101 and the N11 as the road southwards.
+After 11 km, the N11 becomes its own road towards the south-south-east and meets the N1 (southbound only) at the next junction just north of the N1's Nyl Toll Plaza.

-The N11 continues southwards for 72 kilometers to reach an intersection with the R33 road.
-The R33 joins the N11 and they become one road southwards into the town of Marble Hall (15 kilometres), where they meet the north-eastern terminus of the R573 from Pretoria and KwaMhlanga.
-The R33 and N11 remain as one road for another 27 kilometres south into the town of Groblersdal.
+The N11 continues southwards for 72 km to reach an intersection with the R33.
+The R33 joins the N11 and they become one road 15 km southwards into the town of Marble Hall, where they meet the north-eastern terminus of the R573 from Pretoria and KwaMhlanga.
+The R33 and N11 remain as one road for another 27 km south into the town of Groblersdal.

-At the junction with the north-eastern terminus of the R25 road (4-way junction; staggered junction) in Groblersdal, the R33 becomes the road eastwards, leaving the N11 as the road southwards.
-The N11 continues southwards for 85 kilometers, following the Olifants River, to cross into the Mpumalanga Province and reach the city of Middelburg.
+At the 4-way staggered junction with the north-eastern terminus of the R25 in Groblersdal, the R33 becomes the road eastwards, leaving the N11 as the road southwards.
+The N11 continues southwards for 85 km, following the Olifants River, to cross into Mpumalanga and reach the city of Middelburg.

 Mpumalanga

 It enters the city of Middelburg as Walter Sisulu Street.
-At the junction with Cowen Ntuli Street, the N11 meets the R555 and the R104 and they all become the road eastwards on Cowen Ntuli Street, which is the main road through Middelburg Central.
+At the junction with Cowen Ntuli Street, the N11 meets the R555 and they all become the road eastwards on Cowen Ntuli Street through Middelburg Central.

-Just after meeting the R35 road's northern terminus, the R555 becomes its own road north-eastwards, leaving the R104 and N11 as the road eastwards.
-Just after the Eastdene suburb, the N11 splits from the R104 to become the road towards the south-east.
-After the Nazareth and Rockdale suburbs, it meets the N4 highway (Maputo Corridor).
-The N11 proceeds south-south-east for 55 kilometres to the town of Hendrina, where it passes through the town as Church Street and intersects with the R38 road (Beukes Street) in the town centre.
-It proceeds south-east for 50 kilometres to the city of Ermelo, where it meets the N17 from Eswatini (Swaziland).
+Just after meeting the northern terminus of the R35, the R555 becomes its own road north-eastwards, leaving the N11 as the road eastwards.
+Just after the Eastdene suburb, the N11 meets the R104 and heads towards the south-east.
+After the Nazareth and Rockdale suburbs, it meets the N4 (Maputo Corridor).
+The N11 proceeds south-south-east for 55 km to the town of Hendrina, where it passes through the town as Church Street and intersects with the R38 (Beukes Street) in the town centre.
+It proceeds south-east for 50 km to the city of Ermelo, where it meets the N17 from Eswatini (Swaziland).